beachcomber Architecture

 });

-Step 8: Provider executes
+Step 8: Source executes

 Step 9: Cache write

-Back in the async context, on success: cache.put_with_interval("git", Some("/home/user/myrepo"), result, poll_interval_secs).
+Back in the async context, on success: cache.put_source("git", Some("/home/user/myrepo"), "refs", result).
 The DashMap insert is lock-free.
+Sibling sources (diff, status) are untouched.

 Step 10: Rerun check